Articles Tagged with retail fraud sterling heights

 The list below contains links to the district courts located in Macomb County:

-Most Prevalent Misdemeanors in Macomb County
+The Big 3 Misdemeanors and Other Prevalent Misdemeanors in Macomb County

 In Michigan, each crime is classified as either misdemeanor or felony.
 The maximum term of incarceration determines whether a crime is classified as a misdemeanor or felony.
 A misdemeanor is defined as a crime that carries 1 year or less in jail.
 A felony is defined as a crime that carries more than 1 year, up to life, in prison.
+Based upon extensive experience by our Macomb County criminal defense lawyers the BIG THREE MISDEMEANOR OFFENSES in Macomb County are:

 Each of the above offenses constitutes a crime.
-Drunk driving, retail fraud, MDOP and assault may also be charged as felonies depending upon the circumstances.
-Upon conviction, the offense will appear on a person’s permanent public criminal history with the Michigan State Police and the FBI.
-With some exceptions, most misdemeanors are eligible for expungement.
+Almost every misdemeanor can be elevated to a felony offense depending upon certain extenuating circumstances.
+Upon conviction for a felony or misdemeanor, the criminal offense will appear on a person’s permanent public criminal history with the Michigan State Police and the FBI.
+With some exceptions, most misdemeanors and felonies are eligible for expungement.
+Michigan criminal records can be found on the Michigan State Police ICHAT website.

 Certain misdemeanor offenses may be more prevalent in a particular geographical area because of specific police activity.
 For example the following criminal offenses are targeted by the police and thus more prevalent in these areas: